aster-hu/blog/_posts/2021-11-04-squid-game-probability/2021-11-04-squid-game-probability.md

    1. Player 2 faces 1 step and 0 correct guesses;
 1. If Player 2 survives (no matter how many steps Player 2 faces), Player 3 also survives.
 This is equal to the probability that Player 2 survives, $P(S_2)$.

-**The sum of above probabilities is the chances that Player 3 survives:**
+**The sum of above probability is the chances that Player 3 survives:**

 $$P(S_3)=\underbrace{P(S_3|F_3^1)P(F_3^1)+P(S_3|F_3^0)P(F_3^0)}_\text{Probability of Player 3 being the first survivor}+P(S_2)$$